-Consistent with the instructions found in FRM Volume 1, Chapter 5, districts must submit claims for federal reimbursement within twenty-two (22) months after the end of the quarter in which the expenditures were made in order to meet the two (2) year federal time limit.
-Claims used to determine the final adjusted incentive amounts are those that were "final accepted" in the Automated Claiming System (ACS) between November 2, 2018 and November 1, 2019 for inclusion in the Federal Quarterly Expenditure Reports for FFY 2019.
+Consistent with the instructions found in FRM Volume 1, Chapter 5, districts must submit claims for federal reimbursement within twenty-two (22) months after the end of the quarter in which the expenditures were made to meet the two (2) year federal time limit.
+Claims used to determine the final adjusted incentive amounts are those that were "final accepted" in the Automated Claiming System (ACS), from November 2, 2021, to November 1, 2022, for inclusion in the Federal Quarterly Expenditure Reports for FFY 2022.

 Districts must identify a Federally Non-Participating (FNP) component of their administrative expenditures equal to the amount of incentive funds received and reinvested in the child support program; this includes the amount received as an adjustment from estimated incentives to actual incentives.
 Therefore, the amount on Schedule A-1, Line 19, Estimated Incentive Payments should be reported on the Schedule D-8, Line 16, Expenditures Funded with Title IV-D Incentives.
 ACS will automatically transfer the Schedule A-1, Line 19 estimated incentive total to the Schedule D-8, Line 16.
-However, upon receiving the 2019 estimated to actual payment as a bottom-line adjustment for FFY 2021, districts must also manually include this additional amount on the Schedule D-8, Line 16 when the payment is received.
+However, upon receiving the 2022 estimated to actual payment as a bottom-line adjustment for FFY 2024, districts must also manually include this additional amount on the Schedule D-8, Line 16 when the payment is received.
 Instructions for completing Schedules A-1 and D-8 are found in FRM Volume 2, Chapter 3 and FRM Volume 3, Chapter 15, available at: https://otda.nv.gov/resources/fiscal-reference/.